Consumer Cellular vs. Verizon

 After vigorous testing, we’ve determined that Consumer Cellular offers the best cell phone plan options for seniors.
 If you want a simple, inexpensive plan, this carrier is a great choice.

 Older adults with a little more wiggle room in their budget or who travel a lot might prefer Verizon.
 Verizon consistently wins awards for reliability and is an industry leader in terms of 5G network coverage.
-This carrier is a great choice for older adults who spend a lot of time on their phone or those who live in Florida where Verizon’s 55+ plan is offered.
+This carrier is an exceptional choice for older adults who spend a lot of time on their phones or those who live in Florida, where Verizon’s 55+ plan is offered.

 Methodology